 How has the coronavirus pandemic affected student loans?

-Due to the pandemic, payments and interest accrual on federal student loans have been suspended by the CARES Act through Sept.
-30, 2021.
-Unfortunately, private student loans aren’t eligible for this suspension.
-However, many private lenders are offering various payment assistance options to help borrowers negatively impacted by the coronavirus.
+Due to the pandemic, payments and interest accrual on federal student loans were suspended by the CARES Act.
+However, payments and interest accrual restarted after September 1, 2023.
+Unfortunately, private student loans weren’t eligible for this suspension.
+But many private lenders offered various payment assistance options to help borrowers negatively impacted by the coronavirus.

 Do I need a cosigner for a student loan?